‘RHOA’ Cheating Scandal: Did Porsha Sleep With Phaedra Parks’ Ex Apollo Nida?

 Nida was sentenced to eight-years behind bars after being convicted of fraud in 2014 stemming from a scheme that netted millions of dollars from unsuspecting victims.

-His dalliance with Williams is said to have taken place before him turning himself in to begin serving out his second prison sentence.
+His dalliance with Williams is said to have taken place prior to him turning himself in to begin serving out his second prison sentence.
 He and Parks have divorced and gone their separate ways since he’s been incarcerated.

 The last several months have also been an unsteady time for Williams, still locked in a bitter feud with former pal Burruss over rumors related to each of their sexuality.